 Sloppy Joe's bar (the self-styled "crossroad of the world") was rammed with celeb ex-pats and visitors, from Clark Gable and Errol Flynn to Jean-Paul Sartre and the Duke of Windsor.
 Ernest Hemingway became a regular after he adopted Cuba as his home.
 Also popular with the smart set was Bar Florida (nicknamed "Floridita"), which claimed to be the birthplace of the Daiquiri.

 Upmarket clubs and hotels had jazz bands just like their American counterparts, ensuring that the good times rolled.
-At our celebration of Old Havana, we too will have live jazz from the Shirt Tail Stompers, as well as cabaret from Sarah-Louise Young on Friday and Champagne Charlie on Saturday, plus the vintage vinylism of our DJ Auntie Maureen.
+At our celebration of Old Havana, we too will have live jazz from the Shirt Tail Stompers, as well as cabaret from Sarah-Louise Young on Friday and Champagne Charlie on Saturday, plus the vintage vinylism of Jojo and Holly from the Bee's Knees.
 There will be a menu of classic Cuban cocktails from the time.